A Test Run of the Hullo Pillow Finds a Great Alternative to Traditional Sleep Solutions

 When it comes to pillows, we’ve all heard of fillings like memory foam, polyester, and down, but what about buckwheat?
 Hullo pillows are stuffed with natural buckwheat hulls (actually a common filling throughout Asia) that provide firm support regardless of how you sleep.
-With a mission that promises both health and environmental benefits, Hullo’s popularity among users made us take a closer look.
+With a mission that promises both health and environmental benefits, Hullo’s popularity among users made us take a closer look at these sleep solutions.

 The first thing we noticed about our Hullo pillow was the weight.
 Buckwheat hulls are sturdy and won’t break down easily, but this also means that they are not light when used as a filling.
 Our standard-sized pillow was filled with 10 pounds of hulls, but the great thing is how easy it was to customize this.
 If you are looking for a looser feel or want to adjust the filling in any way, you can easily open the zipper to take out a portion of the hulls until you have what you’re looking for.
 And everything is securely held in place by a twill case made from 100% organic cotton.

 My first night with the Hullo was surprising.
 A card in the box suggested bunching it up before laying down on it so the hulls could contour to my head and neck.
 Immediately the pillow filling shifted to a comfortable position for me and—even better—stayed in place.
 A common problem for me in the past was pillows that started out comfortable only to slowly shift as I fell asleep, but the Hullo continuously provided the support I was looking for.
 The key is in the decision to use buckwheat hulls, which are sturdy and easily catch on to each other through their natural shape, but are also slightly springy so your head is gently cushioned.